 He got down to the end of the hall and there was his favourite brother, a buddy of his, who was the cook, and he was on his way down to the kitchen to prepare supper.

 And the cook says to him, “Why are you so happy?
 You’re almost dancing around.”
 This was very out of character.

 “What do you mean you can’t tell me?”

 “Well, it’s the secret of the rabbi in the woods and I’m not allowed tell you, because the abbot says I shouldn’t tell anybody.”

 “Well,” he said, “just tell me and I promise I won’t tell anybody.”

 All of a sudden, it wasn’t very far along the way that everybody in the monastery knew what the rabbi had said, and nobody knew that the other person knew, because each one just told one person.

 And so what happens is they all said, “Which one is it?”

-So they can’t figure out which one it is.
+So they couldn’t figure out which one it is.

-So the only solution to this, of course, is that you treat everybody as if they are the Messiah and you (inaudible) to pay homage to the Messiah, who was among them.
+So the only solution to this, of course, is that you treat everybody as if they are the Messiah and you bow to them to pay homage to the Messiah who is among them.